IlaveniRanjith/AOSP_docs/docs/Pixel_7a.md

 ```
 lunch
 ```
-*  the above command will show the list of avialable devices build targets you need to select your device specific target by typing corresponding number or name of the target ( in my case it is ***aosp_bluejay-userdebug*** )
+*  the above command will show the list of avialable devices build targets you need to select your device specific target by typing corresponding number or name of the target ( in my case it is ***aosp_lynx-userdebug*** )

 ```
-aosp_bluejay-userdebug
+aosp_lynx-userdebug
 ```
 <span style="color:Red">**NOTE:**</span>  <span style="color:green"> ***do the below changes perticular to my branch and device***</span>